Departments of the Central Committee of the Socialist Unity Party of Germany

-The approximately 40 departments of the Central Committee of the Socialist Unity Party of Germany (SED) were the center of the policymaking of East Germany, officially known as the German Democratic Republic (GDR).
+The approximately 40 departments of the Central Committee of the Socialist Unity Party of Germany (SED) were the center of the policymaking in East Germany, officially known as the German Democratic Republic (GDR).

-The departments were assigned to around ten Central Committee Secretaries.
-Each department was headed by a department head and his deputy.
-Each department was in turn divided into sectors with sector heads, (political) employees and instructors.
-While the departments had around 1,000 employees in 1970, by 1987 there were already 2,000 employees.
+The departments and institutions whose heads held department head rank were assigned to the ten Central Committee Secretaries as well as the General Secretary directly.
+Each department was headed by a department head and most had one or more deputy department heads.
+Each department was in turn divided into sectors with sector heads, political as well as technical employees and instructors.
+There were around 900 political employees and 1,100 technical employees, a category that included administrative clerks, secretaries and support staff and even the physicians at the Central Committee's polyclinic.
+While the Central Committee apparatus in total had around 1,000 employees in 1970, by 1987 that number had grown to 2,000 employees.

-The Central Committee Secretaries had the authority to issue legally binding orders to the respective Ministry, but in practice, the department and sector heads made the decisions.
+Only the Central Committee Secretaries had the authority to issue legally binding orders to the respective Ministry, but in practice, the department and sector heads made the decisions.

 During the Peaceful Revolution, the Presidium of the Party Executive of the SED-PDS dissolved the departments of the Central Committee of the SED, effective 31 December 1989.